CraftAcademyLabs/ca_course/week5/slow_food/5_cartify_instructions.md

 </table>
 ```

-If we look at the documentation for the Cartify gem we can see what arguments we need to pass in to the method and how to modify it:
+If we look at the documentation for the `Cartify gem` we can see what arguments we need to pass in to the method and how to modify it:

 ```ruby
 add_to_cart(product, quantity, button_name)
 # product -     name of your selling product (required!)
 # quantity -    how many goods you with put into cart (default: 1)
 # button_name - button name (default: "Add to cart")
 ```
-We will use the default values, but remember if you want to change this that you also need to modify your feature file.
+We will use the default values, but remember if you want to change this, you also need to modify your feature file.

-The last step is to make sure that we can view the number of products in our cart we have to use the `shop_icon_quantity` helper method.
+The last step is to make sure that we can view the number of products in our cart, we have to use the `shop_icon_quantity` helper method.
 The best place to add this is in the application.html.erb file before the `yield`

 ```